kumarabhirup/personal-website/packages/web/writings/google-recaptcha-react-node-js.md

   name: "Kumar Abhirup"
 ---

+> The thumbnail of this article is from [Google reCAPTCHA's official landing page](https://www.google.com/recaptcha/intro/v3.html).

 In this tutorial, we will learn how to use reCAPTCHA v2 with React and Node.

 Most of the tutorials online only cover the frontend part of this technology.
 The truth is, **your captcha solution can only be useful, if it validates the input on backend.**